bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bigourdan.md

 **Guillaume Bigourdan** was a French astronomer who spent twenty years reviewing and describing the positions of 6380 nebulae.
 He discovered about 500 new objects.

 ### Mathematical Profile (Excerpt):
-* The family name 'Bigourdan' shows that the family were originally from Bigorre.
-* Guillaume's younger sister Marguerite was born in 1853 and his brother Sylvestre in 1857.
 * Tisserand was made Director of the Paris Observatory, bringing Bigourdan to Paris with him in 1879.
 * In Paris, Bigourdan had the opportunity to take charge of the great equatorial telescope.
 * Bigourdan was also a participant in expeditions.